Learning to translate by learning to communicate: Methodology

-As is the case in I2I-EC, the image descriptions are generated in \textit{either} the caption language (here, English) or another language, using language-controlled generation.
-Importantly, there is \textit{no constraint} that the emergent generation be identitical to the gold caption.
+As in I2I-EC, the image descriptions are generated in \textit{either} the caption language (here, English) or another translation target language.
+Importantly, the emergent generation need not be identical to the gold caption.
 This is desirable, since there may be several valid paraphrases of a given translation/caption.
+Similarly, we only require gold captions in one language, not every language; for this reason, there is no implicitly parallel text data and so the translation task can still be considered unsupervised.

-The intuition behind this alternative version of EC is that the encodings used in the sender's cross-attention should remain relatively similar to those generated by the model's encoder, since the model is being fine-tuned for an encoder-decoder translation setup.
-Generating into varying target languages then incentivizes the model to use the same encodings for generating different languages, rather than copying the input text to the output.
-In contrast, there is no guarantee that the image encodings used in I2I-EC are at all simlar to those produced by the model's encoder.
+The motivation for this version of EC comes from the observation that the encodings used in the sender's cross-attention should be fairly similar to those generated by the model's encoder, since the model is being fine-tuned to be an encoder-decoder translation model.
+Generating into varying target languages incentivizes the model to use the same encodings for generating different languages, rather than copying the input text to the output.
+In contrast, there is no guarantee that the image encodings used in I2I-EC are at all similar to those produced by the model's encoder.

-\paragraph{Initial Supervision} Because this multilingual EC setup is a complicated task with a sparse training signal, we found it useful to first ground the agents in their visual sub-tasks independently of the combined communication task.
-For this grounding, we individually train the sender to produce gold-standard captions in a high-resource language (English in our experiments) while simultaneously training the receiver to pick out the correct image based on the gold-standard caption.
+\paragraph{Initial Supervision} Because multilingual EC is a complicated task with sparse training signal, we first ground the agents in their visual sub-tasks independently of the combined communication task.
+We train the sender to produce gold-standard captions in a high-resource language (English in our experiments) while simultaneously training the receiver to pick out the correct image based on the gold-standard caption.
 Critically, this stage only assumes that you have gold-standard captions in \textit{one} language.
 The model is never trained on gold captions in non-English languages.
 This step is conducted independently, before EC.